yh63935/ghibli-delights/README.md

 Another thing I thought about was how to organize the code.
 I focused on creating modules with related code and functionality and even struggled with naming the files appropriately because I wanted the program structure to be readable.
 I ended up making modules for each page, along with a components and utilities module for functions that would be reused across pages.

+Finally, this was the first time that I used Github Actions to deploy something with an automated workflow.
+I was able to get some assistance in setting it up and fixing issues that came up, along with adding Webpack Dev Server for live reloading.

 ### Built With

 * HTML